 Now, you might be wondering why someone with liquid wealth would ever want to use Lombard credit?
 Well, there are countless situations where a private banking client may find themselves wanting to access Lombard credit.

-For instance, if you’re interested in making a new investment (or large purchase), you might need to liquidate a portion of your existing investments to afford the purchase in cash.
+For instance, if you want to make a new investment (or large purchase), you could liquidate a portion of your existing investments to make the purchase in cash.
 Instead of cashing out, you could consider Lombard credit as an alternative option.